enhancedlib/enhanced/README.md

 You should not extend (inherit) the implementation class from another class, and you should not instantiate the implementation classes directly.
 The correct approach is to instantiate the generic classes, because the implementation classes have no public methods.

-Also, you shouldn't instantiate a generic class with the implementation class as type, because the generic classes privately extend (inherits) the implementation classes.